molovol/MoloVol/README.md

 MoloVol also includes provides a REST-API with a web front-end built on-top of the desktop application.
 Instead of using the desktop front-end, you can deploy it using docker or podman.
 To start the container use docker or podman on port 5001 `podman run -dt -p 5001:5000/tcp <image>`.
 The web front-end is then available at http://localhost:5001.
 The default port is 5000.
 Internally flask is used as an interface to the CLI.
+You can also pass the CLI arguments in the run command for a short-lived container.

 ## Getting Help